Welcome to the Academic Success Center!

 The Academic Success Center is dedicated to supporting the educational mission of Middlesex Community College by providing academic support to the college’s enrolled students.
-From placement testing through individualized and group tutoring, we help students work toward their potential in a welcoming and encouraging environment where learning is the priority, personal growth and development are nurtured, and long-term success is supported.
+Through individualized and group tutoring, we help students work toward their potential in a welcoming and encouraging environment where learning is the priority, personal growth and development are nurtured, and long-term success is supported.
 Our goal is to help students become confident and competent independent learners.
-The New York Times Roundtable is held in the Academic Success Center during the school year.

-The Academic Success Center offers tutoring to MxCC students, free of charge throughout the fall and spring semesters.
+The Academic Success Center offers tutoring to MxCC students at no additional cost throughout the fall and spring semesters.

 What We Will Do: